Acupuncture: The Anti-Woo Explanation

 “Disease is caused by disruptions to the flow of energy, or qi, in the body.
 Acupuncture stimulates points on or under the skin called acupuncture points or acupressure points, releasing this qi.
 The qi then travels through channels called meridians”

 I used to blurt this out all the time when people asked me how acupuncture works.
 Most acupuncturists will deliver some version of the above explanation when queried because this is exactly what is taught in acupuncture schools in the West.
-What’s funny about this slightly woo woo explanation, is that Chinese medicine is not actually an energetic, metaphysical medicine.
+What’s funny about this slightly woo woo explanation, is that Chinese medicine is not actually a metaphysical medicine, it’s a “flesh and bones medicine concerned with the proper flow of oxygen and blood through the vascular system” (Kesser).

 The “qi” and “energy” description came from a French bank clerk named Georges Soulie de Morant, who looks like a pretty serious fellow (see photo) but had no experience in translating ancient Chinese nor any training in medicine.
 This somewhat mystical view of acupuncture is neither historically accurate nor consistent with our modern scientific understanding of the body.